-Drake Admits He ‘Loves’ Rihanna In Birthday Shout Out After JLo Split [Video]
+Drake Admits He ‘Loves’ Rihanna In Birthday Shout-Out After JLo Split [Video]

 What do you think of Drake telling fans that he “loves” Rihanna following his breakup with Jennifer Lopez?

-[Featured Image by Jason Merritt/Getty Images and Joe Scarnici/Getty Images for FIJI Water]
+[Featured Image by Jason Merritt/Getty Images and Joe Scarnici/Getty Images]